codetricity/theta-termux-node/README.md

 # THETA Termux Node - Run an image server inside your THETA

+This is a technology demonstration and not usable in production.
+The code is for education only to learn fundamental concepts about the RICOH THETA camera and 360 image processing.

 ## Access Image Filesystem Directly

 Program running on the camera can access `/sdcard/DCIM/100RICOH/` files directly.